ShixiongQi/serverless-IoT-script/README.md

-sudo chown -R $(id -u):$(id -g) /mydata cd /mydata git clone https://github.com/ShixiongQi/serverless-IoT.git cd /mydata/serverless-IoT export MYMOUNT=/mydata
+sudo chown -R $(id -u):$(id -g) /mydata cd /mydata git clone https://github.com/ShixiongQi/serverless-IoT.git cd /mydata/serverless-IoT/environment_setup/ export MYMOUNT=/mydata
 ```

 ## Deploy Kubernetes Cluster
 1. Run `./docker_install.sh` without *sudo* on both *master* node and *worker* node
 2. Run `source ~/.bashrc`
+3. Run `./git_clone.sh` to clone all relevant repos.
+Edit as required before moving on.
-3. On *master* node, run `./k8s_insatll.sh master <master node IP address>`
+4. On *master* node, run `./k8s_insatll.sh master <master node IP address>`
-4. On *worker* node, run `./k8s_install.sh slave` and then use the `kubeadm join ...` command obtained at the end of the previous step run in the master node to join the k8s cluster.
+5. On *worker* node, run `./k8s_install.sh slave` and then use the `kubeadm join ...` command obtained at the end of the previous step run in the master node to join the k8s cluster.
 Run the `kubeadm join` command with *sudo*
+6. On master node, run `./prerequisite.sh` (Currently not needed)

 ## Deploy Knative Serving
 1. Install the required custom resources and the core components of Serving: